 Small Business Saturday fits in well with our ethos of using local suppliers and employing staff from within a five-mile radius.

-and they not only supply me with coffee beans, cakes, flowers and logos but also inspire me with their stories and journeys, and have become people I can call friends.
+There are so many talented, creative and unique businesses out there and they not only supply me with coffee beans, cakes, flowers and logos but also inspire me with their stories and journeys, and have become people I can call friends.

 Once Small Business Saturday ends, how do you plan to retain your new customers?

 I will keep using social media to promote the business and share the events that we will be attending via Facebook and Twitter.
 The increase in followers on these two platforms has been significant after our promotion as one of Small Business Saturday’s Small Biz 100.

 What’s your biggest failure as a business owner and what did you learn?